MuhammedBuyukkinaci/My-Helper-Functions/README.md

 80) Some commonly used software architecture:

 - MVC: Data is in Model, Controller applies the logic and View shows the output.
+MVC is a great architectural pattern for UI's.

 - Pipeline: Scikit-image follows this architecture.